Simrankashyap/Python-Projects-/README.md

 # Python-Programs
-Basic and advance

 This repositry includes programs that I've performed while learning python.
+Basic and advance both programs are there.